fleetdm/fleet/docs/Configuration/configuration-files/README.md

 #### Scripts

-List of saved script that can be run on all hosts.
+List of saved scripts that can be run on all hosts.

 > If you want to add scripts to hosts on a specific team in Fleet, use the `team` YAML document.
 Learn how to create one [here](#teams).